 Sepsis is the body’s extreme reaction to infection.
 The body attacks its own organs and tissues, which can lead to tissue damage, organ failure, and death.
 However, with early diagnosis sepsis can be treated with antibiotics and fluids.
-More than 1.5 million people in the United States develop sepsis every year, at least 270,000 of them will die.
+More than 1.5 million people in the United States develop sepsis every year; at least 350,000 of them will die.
 Rapid diagnosis and treatment can prevent up to 80 percent of sepsis fatalities.
-Sepsis is the most expensive condition treated in U.S. hospitals, costing nearly $27 billion annually.
-Remember, if you have an infection you are at risk for sepsis.
+Sepsis is the most expensive condition treated in U.S. hospitals.

 If you detect even a few of these symptoms, seek medical help immediately and ask, “could it be sepsis?”